+It’s important to work on honing your skills in different areas like social media advertising or creative writing.
 Youtube is packed with presentations, podcasts and explanations of marketing terms and processes.
 Again it is totally free and can be accessed at any time.
 Giving yourself a basic knowledge base is a great place to start meaning discussions with those in the industry are easier to follow and it will express you are really engaged.
 Even just getting to grips with the jargon is a massive step forward.

 You can’t know everything but it is a great place to start off.

 Be Bold and Ask

 The next thing I did was simply to ask and seek advice.
 Be bold and speak to your managers or the marketing team.
 When I joined the My Baggage Group I worked entirely in customer service.
 Then around six months in I expressed my interest and passion for marketing.
 I explained that it is where I wanted to be and that I would gain massively from just shadowing the marketing team.

 The director and I discussed my interest and my desire to get into the world of copywriting, research and blog writing.

 It was a perfect place to start.
 I worked away part-time for several weeks changing the copy of different web pages to increase traffic.
 This experience showed that I was willing to put in the work and what I was able to do.
 I now had my foot in the door.